-Figure 4: Examples of continuous curvature paths.
+Fig. 4.
+Examples of continuous curvature paths.

-Addressing a similar problem (but without the maximum curvature constraint), [4] proves that the shortest path between two vehicle's configurations is made up of line segments and clothoids of maximum curvature derivative.
-Unfortunately, [16] later proved that these shortest paths are, in the general case, made up of an infinity of clothoids.
+Addressing a similar problem (but without the maximum curvature constraint), (Boissonnat et al., 1994) proves that the shortest path between two vehicle's configurations is made up of line segments and clothoids1 of maximum curvature derivative.
+Unfortunately, (Kostov and Degtiariova-Kostova, 1995) later proves that these shortest paths are, in the general case, made up of an infinity of clothoids.
 These results also apply to the problem including the maximum curvature constraint.
 Therefore, in order to come up with a practical solution to the problem at hand, a set of paths that contain at most eight parts, each part being either a line segment, a circular arc, or a clothoid, has been defined.
-These paths have a continuous curvature profile, and an upper-bounded curvature and curvature derivative.
-They are used to design a local path planner, i.e. a non-complete collision-free path planner, which in turn is embedded in a global path planning scheme.
+It is shown in (Scheuer and Laugier, 1998) that such paths are sub-optimal in length.
+They are used to design a local path planner, i.e. a non-complete collisionfree path planner, which in turn is embedded in a global path planning scheme.
 The result is the first path planner for a car-like vehicle that generates collision-free paths with continuous curvature and upper-bounded curvature and curvature derivative.
-The reader is referred to [28] for a complete presentation of the continuous curvature path planner.
+The reader is referred to (Scheuer and Fraichard, 1997) for a complete presentation of the continuous curvature path planner.
 Various experimental results are depicted in Fig. 4.